victoria-pet-shelter/pet_shelter_back/README.md

 http://localhost:5000/swagger
 ```

-You can use `/register` and `/login` to get a JWT token, and authorize requests and more.
+You can use `/register` and `/login` to get a JWT token, authorize requests and more.

 ---